Discover the historic Reims Cathedral © French Moments

 Statues occupy the splays.
 Going towards inside, you can see:

-• To the left a deacon, Saint Nicholas, Saint Helen, an angel and Saint Nicaise.
-The last statue is of the famous Smiling Angel, symbol of Reims (see below).
+• To the left are a deacon, Saint Nicholas, Saint Helen, an angel, and Saint Nicaise.
+The last statue is of the famous Smiling Angel, a symbol of Reims (see below).

-• To the right, you can see from inside moving outwards: St. Stephen, St. Paul, the Virgin, St. John the Baptist and the Bishop Saint Rigobert.
+• To the right, you can see, from inside, moving outwards: St. Stephen, St. Paul, the Virgin, St. John the Baptist, and Bishop Saint Rigobert.

 Central Portal